tannerpace/weatherclient/pages/posts/pages/posts/userdata.md

+---
+title: Automating Spring Boot Deployment on EC2 with MySQL
+date: 2022/6/12
+description: A step-by-step guide to automate Spring Boot and MySQL setup on EC2 using bash scripts
+tags: [spring-boot, ec2, aws, mysql]
+author: Tanner Bleakley
+---

 ## Automating Spring Boot Application Deployment with MySQL on Amazon Linux

 Deploying a Spring Boot application on an Amazon Linux EC2 instance can be a straightforward task, but adding automated MySQL setup, secure GitHub repository access, and systemd service management can take your setup to the next level.
 In this blog post, I’ll walk you through a bash script that automates the entire process—from installing necessary packages to setting up your application as a service.